Box spaces of the free group that neither contain expanders nor embed into a Hilbert space: Box spaces of the free group

 \section{Box spaces of the free group}

-In this section we will prove that there exist box spaces of the free group $F_3$ that do not embed into a Hilbert space, but do not contain coarsely-embedded expanders either.
-To do so we will use the following diagram, made up of quotients of the free group $F_3$ by intersections of the subgroups $N_i$ with the subgroups $\Gamma(N_k)$ coming from the $q$-homology covers of the $F_3/N_k$ (see Figure 1).
+In this section we will prove that there exist box spaces of the free group $F_3$ that do not coarsely embed into a Hilbert space, but do not contain weakly embedded expanders either.
+To do so we will use the following diagram, made up of quotients of the free group $F_3$ by intersections of the subgroups $N_i$ with the subgroups $\Theta(N_k)$ coming from the $q$-homology covers of the $F_3/N_k$ (see Figure 1).

 Note that the quotients $F_3/N_i$ appearing along the bottom row are expanders by \cref{isoSL} and the result of Lubotzky (\cref{LubRam}).